AI for Service: Top 7 Use Cases

 After validating the accuracy of recommended solutions with agents, Ciena extended Intelligent Search directly to customers, enabling automatic issue resolution through chat or the service portal.

-Since deploying AI for its service organization, Ciena has increased customer satisfaction by 14 percentage points, sped up resolutions by 46%, and increased call deflection by 50%.
+Since deploying Neuron7's AI, Ciena has increased customer satisfaction by 14 percentage points, sped up resolutions by 46%, and increased call deflection by 50%.

 As veteran technicians approach retirement, the risk of losing critical institutional knowledge is a growing concern for service organizations.
 Knowledge capture ensures that valuable insights, troubleshooting techniques, and product-specific expertise don’t disappear when technicians leave the workforce.
 As noted in this Service Council article, “Baby Boomers make up between 15-20% of the current workforce, possess institutional knowledge, are dedicated...and are leaving the workforce at the greatest rate.”